Deploy on Kubernetes using Helm

 kubectl create secret generic anchore-enterprise-license --from-file=license.yaml=${LICENSE_PATH} -n ${NAMESPACE}

-2. Create a Kubernetes Secret for DockerHub Credentials: Generate another Kubernetes secret for DockerHub credentials.
-These credentials should have access to private Anchore Enterprise repositories.
-We recommend that you create a brand new DockerHub user for these pull credentials.
+3. Create a Kubernetes Secret for DockerHub Credentials: Generate a Kubernetes secret containing the Anchore-provided DockerHub credentials.
+These credentials are required for authenticated access to the private Anchore Enterprise repositories on DockerHub in order to pull/download the Docker images used by the deployment.
 Contact Anchore Support to obtain access.

 export NAMESPACE=anchore